tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Return the position of expression-1 within expression-2, or return 0 if expression-1 does not appear within expression-2.
-The data types of the expressions must be either STRING or VARBINARY.
+The data types of the expressions must be STRING.
-If the expressions have data type STRING, then the result is the character position.
+The result is the character position.
-If the expressions have data type VARBINARY, then the result is the byte position.

 Short example:
 ``POSITION('C', 'ABC')`` is 3